gongbaodd/gongbaodd.github.io/_docs/2025/10/11/week-42-Thomas-GIA.md

 category: life
 ---

-# I Am Low IQ for the First Time 🤯
+# Week 42: I Am Low IQ for the First Time 🤯

 ## The Dream Team That Couldn’t
 This summer, I got an *“internship offer”* from a group who claimed they would **revolutionize hiring**.